How to Fix High-limit thermostat failure on GE GTD33EASKWW (Electric)

 Step 1

-The high-limit thermostat is a safety cutout that trips when the dryer overheats, so the classic symptom is a dryer that runs but produces no heat, or one that heats briefly then shuts off as the cutout activates.
-Unlike the cycling thermostat that regulates normal temperature, a tripped high-limit means the dryer reached a dangerously high temperature at some point.
-Identifying this symptom early prevents you from chasing unrelated components.
+The high-limit thermostat is a safety device that trips when the dryer overheats.
+The classic symptom is a dryer that runs but produces no heat, or one that heats briefly then shuts off as the cutout activates.
+Unlike the cycling thermostat that regulates normal temperature, a tripped high-limit means the dryer reached dangerously high temperatures.
+Identifying this symptom early helps avoid chasing unrelated components.

 Step 2

-Before accessing any components, unplug the dryer from the wall — the heating element carries 240V and is lethal to touch live.
-Remove the rear panel and locate the high-limit thermostat on the heater housing near the element outlet; it is a disc-style safety device and sits separately from the cycling thermostat, so confirm you have the right part before testing.
+Before accessing any components, unplug the dryer from the wall — the heating element carries 240V and can be lethal.
+Remove the rear panel and locate the high-limit thermostat on the heater housing near the element outlet; it’s a disc-style safety device separate from the cycling thermostat, so confirm you have the right part before testing.

 Step 3

-Set your multimeter to Rx1 and probe both terminals of the high-limit thermostat — a working thermostat at room temperature should show full continuity (near-zero resistance), while an open reading confirms it has tripped or failed and must be replaced.
-This test takes 30 seconds and definitively rules out or confirms the component as your fault.
-Do not skip the meter test and assume failure based on symptoms alone, as wiring faults can produce the same symptoms.
+Set your multimeter to Rx1 and probe both terminals of the high-limit thermostat.
+A working thermostat at room temperature should show full continuity (near-zero resistance), while an open reading confirms it has tripped or failed and needs replacing.
+This test takes only 30 seconds and definitively rules out or confirms the component as your fault.
+Don’t skip this step; assuming failure based on symptoms alone can lead to unnecessary part replacements.

 Step 4

-Before ordering a replacement, clear and inspect the entire vent duct from the dryer to the exterior exhaust — the high-limit thermostat trips because restricted airflow causes heat to build up beyond safe limits, and replacing the thermostat without fixing the blockage will cause it to fail again within a few cycles.
-Use a vent brush or compressed air to remove lint buildup, and check that the exterior damper opens freely.
-This step is the most common reason repairs fail on the first attempt.
+Before ordering a replacement, inspect the entire vent duct from the dryer to the exterior exhaust — the high-limit thermostat trips due to restricted airflow causing heat to build up.
+Replacing the thermostat without fixing this blockage will lead to failure again in no time.
+Use a vent brush or compressed air to clear lint buildup, and ensure the exterior damper opens freely.
+This step is crucial to avoid repeat repairs.

 Step 5

-Replace the high-limit thermostat and the thermal fuse together as a matched pair, because if overheating was severe enough to trip the thermostat it very likely also blew the thermal fuse even if the fuse tests borderline — replacing both now prevents a second disassembly job within weeks.
-Reconnect all wire terminals firmly and verify each connector is fully seated, as a loose terminal on a high-current circuit can arc and cause a new failure.
-Pro tip: photograph the wiring before disconnecting anything so you have a reference during reassembly.
+Replace the high-limit thermostat and the thermal fuse together as a matched pair.
+If overheating was severe enough to trip the thermostat, it likely also blew the thermal fuse, even if it tests borderline.
+Replacing both now prevents another disassembly job soon.
+Reconnect all wire terminals firmly and ensure each connector is fully seated; a loose terminal on a high-current circuit can arc and cause a new failure.
+Pro tip: photograph the wiring before disconnecting anything for reference during reassembly.

 Step 6

-Plug the dryer back in and run a full timed cycle to verify the repair — the heating element should activate within the first few minutes and you should feel consistent heat at the exhaust vent.
-A properly functioning dryer heats for roughly 60% of the cycle time and cycles off briefly as the cycling thermostat regulates temperature, so intermittent heat is normal but no heat or constant heat both indicate a remaining fault.
+Plug the dryer back in and run a full timed cycle to verify the repair.
+The heating element should activate within the first few minutes, and you should feel consistent heat at the exhaust vent.
+A properly functioning dryer heats for roughly 60% of the cycle time and cycles off briefly as the cycling thermostat regulates temperature, so intermittent heat is normal.
+However, no heat or constant heat indicates a remaining fault.
 If the high-limit trips again quickly, recheck airflow before suspecting a faulty replacement part.

 Where to Buy Replacement Parts